aburch/simutrans/documentation/OTRP_information_en.md

 - If you use the land raise/lower tool with ctrl key, the height of selected area are set to the height of the original coordinate.
 (Implemented by shingoushori)
 - If you use the wayobj construction tool with ctrl key, you can specify the interval of wayobj placement.
 - If you use the elevated way construction tool with ctrl key, you can specify the height offset.
 This is convenient when you build elevated way at very high altitude.
+- The overlaying warning of addon names is disabled in OTRP.
+The warning will be shown when simutrans is launched with **-showoverlay** option or is launched as a server.
+- In OTRP, a longblocksignal reserves all tiles that are checked.
+In other words, a longblocksignal reserves exactly till the next signal, exceeding the end of the route.
+This is a prior implementation of a feature that is discussed in the simutrans international forum.

 # Parameters of OTRP
 Most of these are stored in the game.